Caron Butler: College career

-Butler followed his spectacular freshman campaign with an even better sophomore season, averaging 20.3 points per game and 7.5 rebounds per game, leading the Huskies to both regular season and tournament Big East titles, and was named Big East tournament MVP.
-He was named co-Big East player of the year (along with Pittsburgh's Brandin Knight) and a second-team All-American.
+Butler improved as a sophomore, averaging 20.3 points and 7.5 rebounds per game, leading the Huskies to regular-season and tournament Big East titles.
+His accolades included Big East tournament MVP, co-Big East player of the year (with Pittsburgh's Brandin Knight), and second-team All-American.
 Butler led the Huskies to the Elite 8 of the NCAA basketball tournament.
-Despite 32 points from Butler, the Huskies lost a close game to the eventual national champion Maryland Terrapins.
+In the quarter-final game, he scored 32 points, but the Huskies lost a close game to the eventual national champion Maryland Terrapins.
 After the season ended, Butler declared for the NBA draft.

 NBA career

 Miami Heat (2002–2004)

 Butler was a lottery pick in the 2002 NBA draft, selected with the 10th overall pick by the rebuilding Miami Heat.
-Miami would rely on Butler immediately despite being a rookie, and he would start in all 78 games he played in during the season, averaging 15.4 points, 5.1 rebounds and finished 8th in the league in steals with 1.8 per game.
-Despite Miami winning just 25 games and missing the playoffs, Butler proved to be a notable rookie, winning the rookie of the month awards four times during the season while also getting selected to play in the rookie challenge game at that year's All-Star weekend in Atlanta.
-By season's end, Butler would also be named to the first team on the NBA All-Rookie Team.
-Miami would again enter the draft lottery, and this time drafted Dwyane Wade before acquiring Lamar Odom from the Los Angeles Clippers.
+Miami relied on the rookie Butler immediately: he started all 78 games he played in during the season.
+Butler finished with an average of 15.4 points, 5.1 rebounds, and 1.8 steals per game—the latter good for eighth in the league.
+Miami won just 25 games and missed the playoffs, but Butler excelled.
+He won rookie-of-the-month awards four times during the season, was picked to play in the rookie challenge game at that year's All-Star weekend in Atlanta, and at season's end was named to the first team on the NBA All-Rookie Team.
+After the season, Miami entered the draft lottery, drafted Dwyane Wade, and acquired Lamar Odom from the Los Angeles Clippers.

-In the 2003–2004 season, however, Butler struggled with injuries that hampered him throughout the season, and he would go on to start in just 56 of 68 games.
-His scoring average fell to 9.2 points game for the season, but Miami's balanced offense led by Wade, Odom and Eddie Jones propelled Miami into the playoffs.
-In the first round, the Heat faced the New Orleans Hornets and the two teams would battle in a grueling 7 games series in which the home team won every game.
-In game 7, Miami closed out the series with Butler scoring 23 points with 9 rebounds.
-The Heat advanced to the play the top seeded Indiana Pacers, who were heavily favored and won the first two games of the series before Miami responded with two home wins to tie the series at 2 games apiece.
-Butler scored 21 points with 10 rebounds in the fourth game, but the Pacers responded to win the series in 6 games.
-Following the season, Miami decided to change the roster and traded Butler, Odom and Brian Grant to the Los Angeles Lakers for superstar center Shaquille O'Neal.
+In the 2003–04 season, Butler struggled with injuries, starting just 56 of 68 games.
+His scoring average fell to 9.2 points, but Miami's balanced offense led by Wade, Odom, and Eddie Jones propelled Miami into the playoffs.
+In the first round, the Heat and the New Orleans Hornets battled in a grueling seven-game series in which the home team won every game.
+In Game 7, Miami closed out the series with Butler scoring 23 points with nine rebounds.
+The Heat advanced to the play the top-seeded Indiana Pacers, who were heavily favored and won the first two games of the series before Miami responded with two home wins to tie the series at two games apiece.
+Butler scored 21 points with 10 rebounds in the fourth game, but the Heat lost the series in six games.
+After the season, Butler, Odom, and Brian Grant were traded to the Los Angeles Lakers for superstar center Shaquille O'Neal.